xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira.md

-whoever’s) God’s Eye, an Eye reproduced most explicitly in the visualization “[The Eye](/torn-apart/visualizations.html#the-eye),” the crisis, such as it is, emerged entirely because of the unseeable—or at least the previously unseen, despite the “conquering gaze” of the techno-monster, here to perform the “god-trick of seeing everything from nowhere.”[^haraway] Children’s being separated from parents happens daily without “our” knowledge; the black holes of the [Office of Refugee Resettlement](https://www.acf.hhs.gov/orr) hide children crossing the border, both for their safety and for our own comfort.
+whoever’s) God’s Eye, an Eye reproduced most explicitly in the visualization “[The Eye](/torn-apart/visualizations.html#the-eye),” the crisis, such as it is, emerged entirely because of the unseeable—or at least the previously unseen.
+The “conquering gaze” of the techno-monster, here to perform the “god-trick of seeing everything from nowhere” has failed us?[^haraway] Children’s being separated from parents happens daily without “our” knowledge; the black holes of the [Office of Refugee Resettlement](https://www.acf.hhs.gov/orr) hide children crossing the border, both for their safety and for our own comfort.
 We don’t take on the weight of their sticky, obstacled steps through space.

-The unknowing and uncertainty occasioned because of speed, because of a secretive government, because of concerns over children’s safety, leave the visualizations in tenuous relationship to privacy.
-We see all, and we rely on that voyeurism to allow the leap into transcendence to imagine the role of ICE and other agencies involved in immigration to gesture towards the ability to grasp the whole crisis at once.
-Not just we, but [_The Washington Post_](https://www.washingtonpost.com/graphics/2018/national/migrant-child-shelters/) and [_The New York Times_](https://www.nytimes.com/interactive/2018/06/21/us/where-are-the-border-children.html) have read the news last week and felt that immediate urge to map the problem.
+The unknowing and uncertainty occasioned because of speed, because of a secretive government, because of concerns over children’s safety, leave these visualizations in tenuous relationship to privacy.
+We see all, and we rely on that voyeurism to allow the leap into transcendence to imagine the role of ICE and other agencies involved in immigration as we gesture towards the ability to grasp the whole crisis at once.
+Not just we, of course, but [_The Washington Post_](https://www.washingtonpost.com/graphics/2018/national/migrant-child-shelters/) and [_The New York Times_](https://www.nytimes.com/interactive/2018/06/21/us/where-are-the-border-children.html) have read the news last week and felt that immediate urge to map the problem:
-Where are the children?
-But as Arendt reminds us, the problem isn’t spatial;
+**Where are the children?** But as Arendt reminds us, the problem isn’t spatial;
 it’s political.

-Veronica Sawyer, in the 1988 movie [_Heathers_](https://en.wikipedia.org/wiki/Heathers), chastises Heather McNamara for wanting “to become a statistic on _U.
-S. Fucking A. Today_,” adding that doing so is “about the least private thing” she can think of.
-The circumstances are different, but the tension is reproduced here.
+Veronica Sawyer, in the 1988 movie [_Heathers_](https://en.wikipedia.org/wiki/Heathers), chastises Heather McNamara for wanting “to become a statistic in _U.
+S. Fucking A. Today_,” adding that doing so is “about the least private thing” she can think of.[^fuck] The circumstances are different, but the tension is reproduced here.
 Every dot on Snow’s map is a life, is a loved one now gone.
 And yet put together, they’re generalized by the techno-monsters into statistics.

-The rhetoric surrounding the [American borders that are everywhere](https://www.vox.com/2015/2/7/7993273/border-port-map) moves towards discussion of “dehumanization” In referring to people eager to come to the United States, often (if not typically?) fleeing a political or economic situation launched or exacerbated by the United States itself, as an “infestation,” both points above glow like the dots on our maps.
+The rhetoric surrounding the [American borders that are everywhere](https://www.vox.com/2015/2/7/7993273/border-port-map) moves towards discussion of “dehumanization.”
+In referring to people eager to come to the United States, often (if not typically?) fleeing a political or economic situation launched or exacerbated by the United States itself, as an “infestation,” both points above glow like the dots on our maps.
 We render